servicemensch/TopolinoInfoDisplay/README.md

 ---
 # ⚠ Warning / Hint
 **This is NOT a "ready to use" solution!**
+You have to adapt it to your specific eviroment.
+You have to asamble the hardware by your own.
 You have compile it by your own.
-Most likley you have to adapt it to your specific eviroment.
+There is no support or guarantee!
+Take your reponsibility!

+---
+# Thank You
+Thanky you to the project [AMI-Display](https://github.com/flrahe/AMI-Display) which inspired me to start this project and provided the information about the CAN-Messages of this "car".